annajchr/oxcaml/README.md

 # Capture Go using OCaml

+To play the game, open https://annajchr.github.io/oxcaml/ on your device.

 To make a dev-environment, press the green "Code" button, then select "+" next to "Codespaces".
 A new Codespace will open.
 It currently takes 20-40 minutes to initialize; please be patient.

 Once initialized you need to run the following commands: